kalee1/Gantt-Chart/README.md

 ## Introduction
 A basic implementation of a Gantt Chart using D3.js based on the work of [Dimitry Kudryavtsev](https://github.com/dk8996/Gantt-Chart).
-Here an example.

 **New features:**